Interview with Chase

 I was in the early stages of forming Upstreet Brands and decided to create a line of pickleball paddles.
 Today, we sell thousands of pickleball paddles and have one of the fastest growing brands in the sport.

-What top two most recent professional accomplishments you are most proud of?
+What recent professional accomplishments are you most proud of?